Chess

-Chess is a board game between two players.
-It is sometimes called international chess or Western chess to distinguish it from related games, such as xiangqi (Chinese chess) and shogi (Japanese chess).
-The recorded history of chess goes back at least to the emergence of a similar game, chaturanga, in seventh-century India.
-The rules of chess as we know them today emerged in Europe at the end of the 15th century, with standardization and universal acceptance by the end of the 19th century.

-Today, chess is one of the world's most popular games, played by millions of people worldwide.

-Chess is an abstract strategy game and involves no hidden information.
-It is played on a chessboard with 64 squares arranged in an eight-by-eight grid.
-At the start, each player controls sixteen pieces: one king, one queen, two rooks, two bishops, two knights, and eight pawns.
-The player controlling the white pieces moves first, followed by the player controlling the black pieces.
-The object of the game is to checkmate the opponent's king, whereby the king is under immediate attack (in "check") and there is no way for it to escape.
+Chess is a board game for two players.
+It is an abstract strategy game that involves no hidden information and no elements of chance.
+It is played on a square board consisting of 64 squares arranged in an 8×8 grid.
+The players, referred to as "White" and "Black", each control sixteen pieces: one king, one queen, two rooks, two bishops, two knights, and eight pawns, with each type of piece having a different pattern of movement.
+An enemy piece may be captured (removed from the board) by moving one's own piece onto the square it occupies.
+The object of the game is to "checkmate" (threaten with inescapable capture) the enemy king.
 There are also several ways a game can end in a draw.

+The recorded history of chess dates back to the emergence of chaturanga in 7th century India.
+Chaturanga is also thought to be an ancestor of similar games like Janggi, xiangqi and shogi.
+After its introduction to Persia, it spread to the Arab world and then to Europe.
+The modern rules of chess emerged in Europe at the end of the 15th century, becoming standardized and gaining universal acceptance by the end of the 19th century.
+Today, chess is one of the world's most popular games, with millions of players worldwide.

 Organized chess arose in the 19th century.
-Chess competition today is governed internationally by FIDE (the International Chess Federation).
-The first universally recognized World Chess Champion, Wilhelm Steinitz, claimed his title in 1886; Magnus Carlsen is the current World Champion.
-A huge body of chess theory has developed since the game's inception.
-Aspects of art are found in chess composition, and chess in its turn influenced Western culture and art, and has connections with other fields such as mathematics, computer science, and psychology.
+International chess competitions today are governed by FIDE (Fédération Internationale des Échecs), the International Chess Federation.
+The first universally recognized World Chess Champion, Wilhelm Steinitz, claimed his title in 1886; Gukesh Dommaraju is the current World Champion, having won the title in 2024.

+A large body of chess theory has developed since the game's inception.
+Aspects of art are found in chess composition, and chess has in turn influenced Western culture and the arts, and has relevance to other fields such as mathematics, computer science, and psychology.
 One of the goals of early computer scientists was to create a chess-playing machine.
-In 1997, Deep Blue became the first computer to beat the reigning World Champion in a match when it defeated Garry Kasparov.
-Today's chess engines are significantly stronger than the best human players and have deeply influenced the development of chess theory.
+In 1997, Deep Blue became the first computer to win a match with a reigning World Champion when it defeated Garry Kasparov.
+The chess engines of today are significantly stronger than the best human players and have greatly influenced the development of chess theory.
+Chess however is not a solved game.

 Rules

-The rules of chess are published by FIDE (International Chess Federation, Fédération Internationale des Échecs), chess's international governing body, in its Handbook.
+The rules of chess are published by FIDE (Fédération Internationale des Échecs; "International Chess Federation"), chess's world governing body, in its Handbook.
 Rules published by national governing bodies, or by unaffiliated chess organizations, commercial publishers, etc., may differ in some details.
 FIDE's rules were most recently revised in 2023.